SamiAbdulhadi/SamiAbdulhadi/README.md

 Hi there!

 My name is Sami Abdulhadi and I love any and all things related to data, music and skateboarding!
-I am currently a Data Analyst looking to build my skills and transition to data engineering. <br />
+I am currently a Data Analyst looking to build my coding skills! <br />

 🎸 Favorite guitar brand: Ibanez <br />
 🛹 Favorite skateboard brand: Toy Machine <br />